Low

 Pollen is low — most people won't notice

-Today in Houston: grass pollen is very low, tree pollen is none, weed pollen is none.
-Overall score: 6/100.
+Today in Houston: tree pollen is very low, grass pollen is very low, weed pollen is very low.
+Overall score: 20/100.
 Allergies are unlikely for most people right now.
-Tomorrow is expected to be about the same.
-Updated at 1:01 AM.
+Multiple pollen types are active.
+Tomorrow is expected to be higher.
+Updated at 1:00 AM.

 Daily pollen updates for Houston, TX.
 Unsubscribe anytime.